benjasl-stripe/serverless-coffee-workshop-eda/instructions/content/2-events/1-Overview/_index.en.md

 - The envelope, shown in the red box above, contains attributes provided by EventBridge.
 These identify the source AWS account, timestamp, source Region, and AWS resources.
 - The `source` attribute is provided by the application creating the event.
 This workshop uses the source `awsserverlessda.serverlesspresso` to uniquely identify all events related to this workload.
 To can set this to almost any value (AWS events use a prefix of "AWS", which is reserved).
 - The `detail-type` attribute is also set by the application creating the event.
 This provides information about the type of event.
 In this example, `OrderProcessor.WorkflowStarted` indicates the source of *OrderProcessor* and an action of *WorkflowStarted*.
 - The `detail` attribute is a JSON payload containing custom event information.
-For custom event you create, this can be any arbitrary JSON.
+For custom events you create, this can be any arbitrary JSON.

 The maximum message size is 256 KB.
 To learn more, read about [EventBridge quotas](https://docs.aws.amazon.com/eventbridge/latest/userguide/eb-quota.html).

 ## How do you route events between systems and microservices?

 The workflow created in module 1 orchestrates individual orders from start to finish.
-Some of the workflow steps require human interraction (such as a customer submitting their drink order, or the barista accepting and completing the order).
+Some of the workflow steps require human interaction (such as a customer submitting their drink order, or the barista accepting and completing the order).

 The workflow emits an event at these steps and then waits for a response before continuing.
 The event is emitted to a serverless event bus where it is routed to the relevant service(s).